Projects

 Siljamäki, E. (2023).
 Sosiaalista kestävyyttä improvisaatiopedagogiikkaa soveltaen [Improvisation pedagogy for social sustainability].
 In H. Partti & M-L. Juntunen (eds.)
 Musiikkikasvattaja muutoksessa [The changing music educator].
 DocMus publications, 423-428.

-A socio-ecological perspective on improvisation in music education
+Plural possibilities of improvisation in music education

 Publications: